DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Allergy costs vary because there is no single treatment that suits every dog.
-Some do well on a daily tablet, others respond better to a monthly injection, and many need a combination that also tackles secondary skin and ear infections that flare up alongside the itch.
+Some do well on a daily tablet, others respond better to a monthly injection, and many need a combination that also tackles the secondary skin and ear infections that flare up alongside the itch.
 Body weight is a big factor, since both the popular daily tablets and the monthly injections are dosed by size, so a large breed can cost several times more to treat than a small one.
 Getting to a diagnosis can also add cost early on, whether through a food trial or allergy testing, but pinning down the trigger often means less medication later.
-Practice pricing differs too, with corporate clinics averaging 18.3 percent more than independents according to the CMA in 2026.
+Who owns the practice matters too.
+The CMA found corporate-owned practices charge 18.3 percent more on average than independents, and vet prices overall rose 63 percent between 2016 and 2023, so the same treatment plan can cost noticeably different amounts depending on which vet group you use.
+Location plays a part as well, since practices in more expensive areas tend to carry that cost through to consultation and medication fees, and rural practices without a specialist dermatologist nearby may need to refer harder cases on, adding a further layer of cost.

 How to pay less

-- Ask your vet for a written prescription and buy the exact same allergy medication from a registered online pharmacy, which is often far cheaper.
+- Ask your vet for a written prescription and buy the exact same allergy medication from a registered online pharmacy, which is often far cheaper than paying for it at the practice.

-- Invest in identifying the underlying trigger, because managing the cause can reduce how much daily medication your dog needs.
+- Invest in identifying the underlying trigger, because managing the cause, whether that is diet, fleas or an environmental allergen, can reduce how much daily medication your dog needs.

-- Treat flare-ups early before secondary skin and ear infections set in, since those add extra consultations and medicines.
+- Treat flare-ups early before secondary skin and ear infections set in, since those add extra consultations and medicines on top of the core allergy treatment.

-- Compare local practices on consultation fees, and take advantage of the mandatory published price lists coming in September 2026.
+- Compare local practices on consultation fees rather than assuming they are all the same, and take advantage of the mandatory published price lists coming in September 2026 to check before you book.

 Common questions